jmikedupont2/formal.land/blog/2024-05-10-translation-of-python-code.md

 ## Reading Python code 📖

-A first we need to do to translate Python code is to read it in a programmatic way.
+A first step we need to do to translate Python code is to read it in a programmatic way.
 For simplicity and better integration, we chose to write `coq-of-python` in Python.

 We use the [ast](https://docs.python.org/3/library/ast.html) module to parse the code and get an abstract syntax tree (AST) of the code.
 This is a tree representation of the code that we can manipulate in Python.
 We could have used other representations, such as the Python bytecode, but it seemed too low-level to be understandable by a human.